Frequently Asked Mediation Questions

 Yes.
 Mediation is conducted on a “without prejudice” basis.
 All written and oral communications, negotiations and statements made during the mediation will be treated as privileged settlement discussions and are absolutely confidential.

 The process can last from a few hours to being spread over multiple days.
 You should usually allow a full day to attend mediation.

-We are usually able to arrange at short notice, subject to the availability and readiness of each party.
+We are usually able to arrange a mediation at short notice.
+This is subject to the availability and readiness of each party.